-Keep in mind that this is a 14-week in-class course, with some hybrid elements.
+Keep in mind that this is a 14-week hybrid blended online/in-class course.
+In contrast to a regular face-to-face course that runs for nearly three months, this course is much more dependent on your doing the reading outside of class, and it requires a great deal of motivation and self-discipline from you as a learner.
+As a rule of thumb, you should be ready to put aside at least 8 hours each week for completing the reading and graded assignments, and studying the course material.
 Observe all due dates.
-There are assignments due every 2 weeks.
-The deadline for the MindTap graded assignments will always be Sunday at 11.59 PM unless otherwise stated in class.
+There are assignments due every week.
+The deadline for the MindTap graded assignments will always be Tuesday at 1.45 AM unless otherwise stated in class.
 Please check the specific dates for the exams.
 If you feel you've fallen behind or need assistance, please email the instructor (patrick.crowley@tamucc.edu) immediately.